python-metar/python-metar/README.md

 Atmospheric Administration (NOAA).
 General information about the use and history of the METAR standard can be found [here](https://www.ncdc.noaa.gov/wdc/metar/).

-This module extracts the data recorded in the main-body groups of reports that follow the WMO spec or the US conventions, except for the runway state and trend groups, which are parsed but ignored.
+This Module extracts the data recorded in the main-body groups of reports that follow the WMO spec or the US conventions, except for the runway state and trend groups, which are parsed but ignored.
 The most useful remark groups defined in the US spec are parsed,